ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 - Partition Scheme: With FAT
 - Pin Numbering: By GPIO number (legacy) — CHANGE THIS setting if different

-If you use the Arduino-style pin numbering, the LED library (Adafruit NeoPixel or EdSoftLED) can behave incorrectly on this board — causing the LEDs not to light.
+If you use the Arduino-style pin numbering, the LED library (Adafruit NeoPixel) can behave incorrectly on this board — causing the LEDs not to light.
+The EdsoftLED library is insensitive for pin numbering but sometimes (core 3.3.3) I see a LED light up incorrectly.

 ![image](https://github.com/user-attachments/assets/1f4eeec5-ebc5-47fb-b513-2514f5ff6ecd)